 Just because someone holds your hand, says I love you, has met your friends, has deleted the dating app you two met on or planned a vacation with you doesn’t mean you are exclusive or both of you see things the same way.
 As easy as it is to meet someone online via dating apps, it’s easy to meet more people.

 Unless you have serious discussions about your status, future and what you each desire don’t read into actions or assume things are going the way you like.
 Some people use ambiguity as a cop-out to excuse themselves to remove blame when seeing others or not establishing a relationship.

 These assumptions are particularly true if you don’t see each other often, live in different cities, only see each other on weekends, business trips or last minute travels.
 There needs to be a balance of give and take – don’t give too much of yourself to someone who does not reciprocate time, effort, energy, enthusiasm and prioritization.

-Photos, Privacy, Blackmail
+Photos, Privacy, Blackmail On Dating Apps

 The last thing I want to cover here when it comes to etiquette is digital footprints and safety – videos, chats, photos and blackmail.
 People often are too eager to trust folks they meet especially only after a few messages and perhaps a few dates.
-The thing is you never really no someone until you invest time and experiences together and over that time you can slowly build trust.
+The thing is you never really know someone until you invest time and experiences together and over that time you can slowly build trust.